kurron/aws-ecs-experiment/README.md

 Nothing besides the prerequisites need to be installed.

 ##Environment Variables
-The AWS CLIE and wrapping convenience scripts expects 3 variables to be specified in the environment:
+The AWS CLI and wrapping convenience scripts expects some variables to be specified in the environment:

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY
 * AWS_REGION
+* AWS_CLUSTER

 #Tips and Tricks